rubyandcoffee/reading_list/README.md

 ## Features

-- Manage books and authors
+- Manage books, authors, genres, and series
 - Search functionality using Ransack
-- User authentication and authorization
-- Export data to PDF using Wicked PDF
+- Export your book shopping list to PDF using Wicked PDF
-- Paginate results with will_paginate
+- Add ratings to your books
+- Track your reading goals
+- Track the individual status of each of your books

 ## Getting Started